The Privacy Notice below explains how we use information about you and the ways in which we protect your privacy.

 How long do we keep your personal information?

-We are currently updating our retention schedule which will explain the retention period for all information held by the SCITT.
+We are currently updating our retention schedule which will explain the retention period for all information held by the SCITT, but data will only ever be held for a maximum of 7 years, often less than that.

-You have the right to request that Essex and Thames Primary SCITT stop processing your personal data in relation to any service.
+You have the right to request that Essex and Thames Primary SCITT stop processing your personal data in relation to any service at any time.
 However, if this request is approved this may cause delays or prevent us delivering a service to you.
 Where possible we will seek to comply with your request but we may need to hold or process information in connection with one or more of the SCITT’s legal functions.

 Who will we share your personal information with?